 About the Sunrise Ranch

-The majority of the 2,000+ in attendance were likely unaware that the venue for Arise, the Sunrise Ranch Colorado is the international headquarters of religious cult known as the Emissaries of Divine Light.
+The Arise Musical Festival Attendance was estimated around 2,000+, with most likely unaware that the venue for Arise, the Sunrise Ranch Colorado is the international headquarters of religious cult known as the Emissaries of Divine Light.
 The ranch is located just outside the town of Loveland, Colorado.
 Sunrise Ranch is marketed as a unique combination of consciousness, organic farming and gathering place for the intentional spiritual community.

 Maybe if you don’t believe me you will listen to Dateline NBC?